 4. Scary Stories to Tell in the Dark

 The book series terrified an entire generation.
 The trilogy of books was written by Alvin Schwartz and illustrated by Stephen Gammell between 1981 and 1991.
-It brought that horror element to the forefront and shaped my interest to this day.
+It brought that horror element to the forefront and shaped my interest.
 The cover of the first book was especially terrifying to me.
 A large head was seemingly coming out of the ground, making eye contact with the reader, smirking with the skeletal mouth.
 Oh!
-It’s a wendigo!
+It’s a Wendigo!

-In addition, it was the most challenged book of the 1990s and the seventh, most challenged book of the two thousand parents who didn’t want to have to talk to their kids tried relentlessly to get these books banned.
-The book’s inspired an entire generation of readers, writers, artists, and educated children through Alvin Schwartz’s folklore retelling throughout different cultures.
+In addition, it was the most challenged book of the 1990s and the seventh most challenged book of the two thousand parents who didn’t want to have to talk to their kids and tried relentlessly to get these books banned.
+The book inspired a generation of readers, writers, artists and educated children through Alvin Schwartz’s folklore retelling throughout different cultures.

 Author: Alvin Schwartz